News of the Church

 Drop Off Your Food Pantry Donations

 Food donations (of both non-perishable items AND fresh produce!) for the local food pantry may be placed in the bin in the Ashland Ave. vestibule of the church.
 In addition to food, the pantry gratefully accepts donations of toiletries and other non-food items.
 We feature an "item of the month" to highlight some of these needed supplies.
-March’s item of the month is toothpaste.
+June’s item of the month is personal deodorant.

 “YOU ARE LOVED” COMFORT CARE TOTES